 Bega raised \$200 million through an Institutional Placement and Share Purchase Plan finalised in October 2018 resulting in the issue of 27.8 million shares.
 The funds from the capital raising were applied in reducing total debt following the acquisition of the Koroit facility.

-Finally, we look forward to the value to our business of the Enterprise Resource Planning system implemented in FY2019 which is an important factor in our future growth.
+I also note that implementation of our new Enterprise Resource Planning system which will be an important factor in our future growth.

 The next slide puts the 2019 financial year into context.